Watson & Associates, LLC Government Contract Attorneys

 The Office of Hearing and Appeal will do a standard review of the appeal, issue a decision containing the facts and the conclusion that was made based on the appeal, and notify in writing all parties involved.
 This is the final decision of the SBA.

-Federal law allows our government contract lawyers to represent clients regardless of their resident state.
+Federal law allows our government contract lawyers and GAO bid protest attorneys to represent clients regardless of their resident state.
 Watson & Associates can represent businesses in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.

 Our U.S. Firm also helps DOD contractors in Afghanistan and Iraq construction efforts.